electric-sql/electric/docs/integrations/drivers/index.md

 import DocCardList from '@theme/DocCardList';

-Adapt the local SQLite, PGlite or Postgres database driver for your target environment.
+Adapt the local database driver for your target environment.

 ## How drivers work